ResearchProjects

 PROJECT DESCRIPTION

-This project seeks to investigate relationships between multiple aspects of cannabis use in relation to HIV prevention behaviors (e.g., pre-exposure prophylaxis [PrEP] use, adherence, and discontinuation) and (biological vulnerability to HIV infection) among Black gay, bisexual and other men who have sex with men (MSM), a population in the United States heavily impacted by HIV/AIDS.
+This project sought to investigate relationships between multiple aspects of cannabis use in relation to HIV prevention behaviors (e.g., pre-exposure prophylaxis [PrEP] use, adherence, and discontinuation) and (biological vulnerability to HIV infection) in a population in the United States heavily impacted by HIV/AIDS.

 Abstract on NIH RePORTER